becem-gharbi/esp-ota-cicd/README.md

 # ESP OTA CI/CD

+> [!TIP]
+> To visually apply the OTA update, it's recommended to use [ESP Admin](https://esp-admin.tn/) which is a web platform for remote management of ESP32 microcontrollers.

-This project provides a CI/CD pipeline designed for seamless remote software updates to *ESP32* including a PlatformIO library to automatically handle deployment.
+This project provides a CI/CD pipeline for seamless remote software updates to *ESP32*, including a PlatformIO library that automatically handles deployment.

 ## Requirements